Public-Source Fraud Intelligence — Local, State, Federal

 Why SentinelGraph

-Most exclusion screening checks names against a list.
-SentinelGraph maps the corporate and relational structures that indicate whether an excluded individual may still exercise control.
+Most screening checks names.
+We map the structures that show whether an excluded individual still controls.

 Evidence-traceable, not black-box